AN/PVS-5

 The AN/PVS-5 is a dual-tube night-vision goggle used for aviation and ground support.
 It uses second-generation image-intensifier tubes.
 The United States Army still has PVS-5 on supply but are very rarely used.
 The AN/PVS-5 is based on the SU-50 which was a first-generation night-vision goggle adapted by the United States Air Force in 1971.
 From 1972 until 1990 the AN/PVS-5 was the mainstay in US Army night vision for aviation.
-The AN/PVS-5C was not approved for flight because of its auto-gated feature causing the goggle to shut off in bright light.
+The AN/PVS-5C was not approved for flight because of its high-light cut off feature causing the goggle to shut off in bright light.
 For ground troops the AN/PVS-5 was the sole night-vision goggle until the adaptation of the improved AN/PVS-7.
-Photographic evidence from Operation Eagle Claw shows US military personnel at Desert One in Iran using in the AN/PVS-5 NVGs.

-By today's standards the PVS-5 was a real safety risk for pilots, issues such as a limited field of view, poor light amplification, inability to read maps, and its excessive weight made it difficult to fly while operating them.
-In 1982 tests were being made for a suitable replacement for the AN/PVS-5 specifically for aviation, this led to the adaptation of the AN/AVS-6 ANVIS in 1989.
+By today's standards, the PVS-5 was a safety risk for pilots.
+Issues such as a limited field of view, poor light amplification, inability to read maps, and its excessive weight made it difficult to fly while operating them.
+In 1982, tests were being made for a suitable replacement for the AN/PVS-5 specifically for aviation.
+This led to the adaptation of the AN/AVS-6 ANVIS in 1989.
 The ANVIS was the first night-vision goggle used by the United States Army specifically designed for aviation.

-The designation AN/PVS translates to Army/Navy Portable Visual Search, according to Joint Electronics Type Designation System guidelines.
+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/PVS-5" designation represents the 5th design of an Army-Navy electronic device for portable visual detection equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.

+History

+Photographic evidence from Operation Eagle Claw shows US military personnel at staging area Desert One in Iran using in the AN/PVS-5 NVGs.